 Then I started paying attention to how much I was paying being charged in interest every month on my credit cards.
 And I realized just how right they were.

-Paying off high-interest debt is one of the best things you can do to put more money in your pocket every month and, more importantly, save you a lot of freaking money into the long run.
+Paying off high-interest debt is one of the best things you can do to put more money in your pocket every month and, more importantly, save you a lot of freaking money in the long run.

 Trust me, I know how hard it is to put extra money toward debt when you’re just scraping by.
 But if you do everything else on this list, I promise you’ll have some money to spare!